Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Developmental Stages of Biofilms in Wastewater Treatment

-The development of biofilms is a complex process.
-It involves mechanisms like physiology, genetic genotype expression, and signal molecule-induced communication through Quorum Sensing.
+It involves mechanisms such as physiology, genetic expression, and signal-molecule-induced communication through Quorum Sensing.

 1. Film Formation: In the first stage, a conditioning surface in the wastewater composed of inorganic solutes and organic molecules is attained.

 3. Irreversible Attachment: Extracellular Polymeric Substances start to form in the third stage.
 Also, EPS successfully binds the bacterial cells to the surface.
 EPS plays an important role in enhancing the protection and gathering of nutrients for the growth of the bacterial community.
-Different forces such as hydrogen bonding, electrostatic forces, and Van-der-Waals forces bind bacteria and film together, resulting in an irreversible bonding in the absence of chemical stress.
+Different forces, such as hydrogen bonding, electrostatic forces, and Van der Waals forces, bind bacteria and film together, resulting in an irreversible bonding in the absence of chemical stress.

 5. Dispersion: The last stage occurs when conditions of the wastewater treatment system become very adverse.
 Consequently, bacteria from the current biofilm community detach themselves and look for more favourable communities.